yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/lite-sdk-ios/lite-checkout-ios.md

 > ❗️ Deep Links and Mercado Pago Checkout Pro
 >
 > This step is only required if you're using a payment method that relies on deep links or Mercado Pago Checkout Pro.
-If your payment methods don’t use deep links, you can skip this step.
+If your payment methods don't use deep links, you can skip this step.

 Some payment methods take users out of your app to complete the transaction.
 Once the payment is finished, the user is redirected back to your app using a deep link.
 The SDK uses this deep link to check what happened, checking if the payment was successful, failed, or canceled, and can show a status screen to the user.